johngrinalds/focusmanager/README.md

 FocusManager is a native macOS tool to manage your system's hosts file, for the purpose of blocking distracting websites.

-Unlike some tools that temporarily block distracting sites, this tool temporarily *unblocks* these sites, with the default being the blocked state.
+Unlike some tools that temporarily block distracting sites, this tool temporarily *unblocks* these sites; blocking is the default.

 ## Usage